MrAviator93/protobridge/README.md

 ### Advanced - Pseudo Thermostat Implementation

 [This](code/examples/general/thermostat/main.cpp) example showcases the full power and flexibility of the ProtoBridge Library by demonstrating how easy it is to build a complex, real-world application using its modular components.
-It simulates a basic thermostat using sensor input, PID control, and actuator output—all composed using clear, modern C++ 23 idioms.
+It simulates a basic thermostat using sensor input, PID control, and actuator output-all composed using clear, modern C++ 23 idioms.

 ```cpp
 class Thermostat